samin4141/LLM-Fingerprinting-Project/README.md

 ## Notes

 - The experiment assumes you have Mistral-7B available locally (cached by HuggingFace)
-- For large sample sizes, the experiment may take significant time
+- **Sampling is done once**: `precompute_samples.py` generates all samples upfront, then `experiment_phase1.py` reuses them for all N values
+- This makes the experiment much faster, especially on CPU where sampling is slow
 - Results are saved incrementally, so you can stop and resume if needed
+- **Device detection is automatic**: The code will use CUDA if available, otherwise CPU
-- Make sure you have sufficient GPU memory if using CUDA
+- Make sure you have sufficient GPU memory if using CUDA (Mistral-7B needs ~14GB VRAM)
+- All paths are relative, so the code will work when cloned to any directory
+- **Reusing samples is valid** as long as you don't change the model, decoding parameters, or prompts

 ## Troubleshooting